wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 has to conform to environment to a much greater extent.

 **M:**&ensp;Why don’t you creäte your own environment?
 The world has only as much power over you as you give it.
 Rebel.
-Go beyond duälity, make no difference between East and West.
+Go beyond duality, make no difference between East and West.

 **Q:**&ensp;What can one do when one finds oneself in a very nonspiritual